Pink-Crab/Perique-Registerables/docs/Meta_Data.md

 > @param string $type
 > @return Meta_Data

-Post and Term meta requires a sub type being defined.
+Post and Term meta requires a subtype being defined.
 This would be the post type for post meta and taxonomy for term meta.

 > You can use the `post_type()` and `taxonomy()` helper methods to set both meta_type and subtype in a single method.